brianweet/brianweet.github.io/_posts/2015-03-24-implement-touch-model.md

 	<img src="/assets/gaussians_combined.png" alt="app" style="border: 1px solid #E8E8E8;">
 </p>

- The first variation, \\( \mathbf X\sim \mathcal{N}(0,1), \mathbf Y\sim \mathcal{N}(0,1) \\) and \\(\rho = 0\\), has the same variance for both dimensions and no correlation.
+ The first and leftmost variation, \\( \mathbf X\sim \mathcal{N}(0,1), \mathbf Y\sim \mathcal{N}(0,1) \\) and \\(\rho = 0\\), has the same variance for both dimensions and no correlation.
 It ends up looking like a circle, this means that a sample with coordinates x=0, y=1 has the same distance to the distribution as a sample with coordinates x=1, y=0.
  The second variation, \\( \mathbf X\sim \mathcal{N}(0,2), \mathbf Y\sim \mathcal{N}(0,1) \\) and \\(\rho = 0\\), is axis aligned but the variance is different for both dimensions, now it ends up looking like an ellipse.
 The two samples in the previous example have a different distance to the distribution as the variance of both dimensions is different.
  The third and last version, \\( \mathbf X\sim \mathcal{N}(0,1), \mathbf Y\sim \mathcal{N}(0,1) \\) and \\(\rho = 0.75\\), is not axis aligned, which means the two dimensions are correlated, and the isocontours look like a rotated ellipse.

 #### Explaining the dataset
 The dataset used in this example consists of annotated data collected from users typing on the gaia keyboard.
 The users had to type fixed sentences, therefore the intended touch targets are known.
 For every touch we have information about the x and y coordinates and the key they intended to hit.
 The figure below shows an example of recorded data for the key E, where green dots were 'on target' and red points missed the intended key.
-More on the dataset [here][?]
+More on the dataset [here]({% post_url 2015-04-07-gathering-data %})

 <p class="center" style="width:320px">
 	<img src="/assets/plot-e-key.png" alt="app" style="border: 1px solid #E8E8E8;">